 Perhaps that is why the urge to move west remains strong in so many people, particularly those who have begun to lose hope in the Old Guard bastions of logic and leadership.
 There is something humbling about the rising gaze of mountains in the distance, a reminder that some corners of nature can still deny potential conquerors, despite our worst efforts.

-Go find your own wilderness, but first, finish this western musing in SN10: The Green Issue, available through Amazon on June 5th!
+Go find your own wilderness, but first, read the rest of SN10: The Green Issue, available on Amazon!